kubedb/docs/docs/guides/mariadb/tls/configure/index.md

 {{< notice type="warning" message="This is an Enterprise-only feature.
 Please install [KubeDB Enterprise Edition](/docs/setup/install/enterprise.md) to try this feature." >}}

-# Configure TLS/SSL in MySQL
+# Configure TLS/SSL in MariaDB

-`KubeDB` supports providing TLS/SSL encryption (via, `requireSSL` mode) for `MySQL`.
-This tutorial will show you how to use `KubeDB` to deploy a `MySQL` database with TLS/SSL configuration.
+`KubeDB` supports providing TLS/SSL encryption (via, `requireSSL` mode) for `MariaDB`.
+This tutorial will show you how to use `KubeDB` to deploy a `MariaDB` database with TLS/SSL configuration.

 ## Before You Begin